CrankOne/GenFit/README.md

 GenFit has been developed in the framework of the PANDA experiment at FAIR, Darmstadt, Germany.
 It is also used in the Belle-2, Fopi, and GEM-TPC experiments.

 GenFit Homepage: (https://github.com/GenFit/GenFit)

+## Note about this fork

+The [CrankOne's fork](https://github.com/CrankOne/GenFit) introduces a minor contribution with CMake-config module.